 Existing as the tallest mountain in the contiguous United States, Mount Whitney is located in California and stands at a whopping 14,505 feet (4421 meters) tall.
 Featuring a 22.5 mile out-and-back trail involving a 6,656 foot elevation gain, hiking Mount Whitney is on virtually every hiker’s bucket list.
-Although gruelling, the experience is highly rewarding and the summit views are nothing short of spectacular.
-Having climbed Mount Whitney as a day hike in 2019, I’ve compiled ten essential tips every hiker should know when planning their own Mount Whitney adventure.
+Although grueling, the experience is highly rewarding and the summit views are nothing short of spectacular.
+Having climbed Mount Whitney as a day hike in 2019, I’ve compiled twelve essential tips every hiker should know when planning their own Mount Whitney adventure.

 Table of Contents